swcarpentry/r-novice-gapminder/05-data-structures-part2.md

 > 1. Another type of file you might encounter are tab-separated
 > format.
 To specify a tab as a separator, use `"\t"`.
 >
-> 2. You can also read in files from the internet by replacing
+> 2. You can also read in files from the Internet by replacing
 > the file paths with a web address.
 >
 > 3. You can read directly from excel spreadsheets without